Using Income Share Agreements to Pay for School

 Considering Private Loans

-You generally want to exhaust all your federal options for grants and loans before considering other types of debt, but if you’re looking to fill gaps in your educational funding, it may be worth considering private student loans before signing an ISA.
+You generally want to exhaust all your federal financial aid options before considering other types of debt, but if you’re looking to fill gaps in your educational funding, it may be worth considering private student loans before signing an ISA.

 Private student loans are only offered through private lenders, and come with either fixed or variable rates.
 For borrowers with excellent credit, rates may be relatively low.
 Unlike federal loans, however, undergraduate private student loans often require a cosigner.
 The cosigner is an adult who agrees to take full responsibility for your student loans if you default.
 Cosigners are almost always required by private lenders since undergraduates have not had much time to develop a credit history.